Back to Blog

 SINGAPORE-SPECIFIC INSIDER TIPS

 Battery Life Degrades Faster Here.
 Singapore's heat and humidity are brutal on lithium batteries.
 Every massage gun I've tested loses about 20-30% of its battery capacity within the first year.
 This isn't a defect — it's physics.
 Factor this into your buying decision.
-The HoMedics that initially lasted 90 minutes now gives me about 65 minutes after 8 months of use.
+A unit that initially lasts 90 minutes typically gives me about 65 minutes after 8 months of regular use.

 Most Gyms Don't Allow Shared Equipment.
 Pre-COVID, some boutique gyms like ELVTE had communal massage guns.
 Not anymore.
 Hygiene policies mean you're bringing your own or going without.
 This makes portability crucial if you're the type who hits different gyms depending on your schedule.

 Warranty Claims Are a Pain.
 Theragun's official distributor is Harvey Norman, and their service center is in Jurong.
-If you buy from Amazon.sg (often cheaper), warranty claims go through Amazon's return process, which is actually faster.
+If you buy from Amazon.sg (often the same price), warranty claims go through Amazon's return process, which is actually faster.
 For budget brands bought on Shopee/Lazada, forget about warranty — just buy another one when it breaks.

 Airport Security Varies by Terminal.
 Massage guns with removable batteries usually pass through Changi security fine, but fixed-battery units sometimes get flagged.
 T3 seems stricter than T1/T2.
 Pack it in checked luggage if you're unsure, or bring documentation showing it's under the 100Wh limit.